cwiechmann/axway-open-docs-1/content/en/docs/apim_relnotes/20211130_apip_relnotes.md

 <!-- It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this update.. -->

-* API Portal Docker image is now build on the Alpine operational system.
-The Docker image was previosly built on Centos 8.
+* API Portal Docker image is now build on top of Alpine BaseOS.
+The Docker image was previosly built on top of Centos 8.

 ## Deprecated features